Grants and Fellowships

 SOT Global Senior Scholar Exchange Program

-The 2014 Society of Toxicology Global Senior Scholar Exchange Program will fund two Senior Scholar toxicologists to attend the SOT Annual Meeting and spend up to four weeks with one or more Hosts from established toxicology programs in academic, government, or industry organization(s) worldwide.
+The Society of Toxicology Global Senior Scholar Exchange Program will fund two Senior Scholar toxicologists to attend the SOT Annual Meeting and spend up to four weeks with one or more Hosts from established toxicology programs in academic, government, or industry organization(s) worldwide .
 The Host will in turn visit the Senior Scholar’s institution.
 The primary goal is to increase toxicology capacity in developing countries by providing professional opportunities for senior scientists through relationships supported by SOT.
 The Senior Scholars are expected to build on this opportunity by strengthening toxicology within their universities and countries.
 The program provides up to $15,000 for each pair, with up to $10,000 travel support for the Senior Scholar and $5,000 for the Host.
 Support is not provided for equipment, laboratory supplies, or renovations.
-For more information, contact Betty Eidemiller.
+Information on application forms and deadlines will be provided as they become available for the 2015 Society of Toxicology Global Senior Scholar Exchange Program.

 The IUTOX Merit Award is presented to an individual in recognition of a long and distinguished career in toxicology at the international level.
 Achievements in academia, public service, or industry may be recognized.
 Emphasis should be on contributions that have strengthened the field of toxicology.
 The award consists of a plaque, waived meeting registration, and a cash stipend.